sonic-net/sonic-linkmgrd/doc/default_route.md

 ToR B   standby, healthy->  active, healthy ->  standby, unhealthy -> active, healthy   -> active, healthy
 ```

 In step 3 of the transition path above, if standby side gets default route back first, we want it to switch to active.
 It can be a bit tricky if we have `LinkProber:Wait` previously, as a `LinkProber:Unknown` event won't be able to trigger a state transition handler.
 The solution is to reset `LinkProber` state to force match mux state when default route is back to `ok`.
-Same approach is used we linkmgrd received `Link:Up` event.
+Same approach is used we linkmgrd receives `Link:Up` event.

 * Cache default route status
 To meet requirement #5, we want to cache the default route status, and when mux mode is switching between `auto` and `manual`, linkmgrd can determine if it should stop or resume heartbeat sending.

 * Avoid proactive switches
-It's obviously that, switching a ToR without defualt route to `active` is meaningless.
+It's obvious that, switching a ToR without defualt route to `active` is meaningless.
 Though eventually, due to suspending of heartbeat, the other ToR will take over the traffic, we will expect 300 ms packet loss in between.
 Thus, we will explicitly avoid switching to `active` if a ToR is missing default route.
 The state transition path above will hence be updated at step #2, like below:

 ```